Below is a selection of questions and answers often asked by students that are interested in studying in the UK.

 Can my family or partner join me in the UK?

-Clearly, those students that want to, and are allowed to, bring their dependents need to be able to financially support them for the duration of their stay whereby the UKVI stipulates specific maintenance fees for each dependant.
+Students that want to, and are allowed to, bring their dependants need to be able to financially support them for the duration of their stay whereby the UKVI stipulates specific maintenance fees for each dependant.
 If you intend to bring your dependants you need to speak to us as you need to prepare for this well in advance.

 How do I find accommodation in the UK as a student?